synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

         if peek(BATMON_REG) & BATMON_OK:
 ```

 This next line if very important.
-SNAPmakes use of this same voltage monitor to tell if it is OK to be re-programming the node"s FLASH memory (for example, saveNvParam() or SNAPpy script uploads.
-We have to be sure it"s back to its normal setting.
+SNAPmakes use of this same voltage monitor to tell if it is OK to be re-programming the node's FLASH memory (for example, saveNvParam() or SNAPpy script uploads.
+We have to be sure it's back to its normal setting.

 ```python
             poke(BATMON_REG, BATMON_SNAP_DEFAULT)